PepeTapia/362group2/README.md

 - Added Image Preview when upload picture
 - Styled website a little bit
 - working on streamlining code, new website look, and getting contact Us form to work correctly
+- my code for this iteration can be viewed in the branch: Ramiro-Iteration3

 ## **SETUP:**